MJU-PSI/yti-terminology-api/README.md

-# Termed search
+# Iow termed api

 Termed is a web-based vocabulary and metadata editor.

+Iow termed api's purpose is to act as a backend for iow-termed-ui frontend project.
-Termed search handles updating of elastic search index.
+It also handles updating of elastic search index.
 Complete reindexing is done periodically.

 ## Install dependencies